alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

-# Change ringing: exploring method enumeration
+# Change ringing: exploring the method space

+## What is this and who are you

+This article takes a look at exploration of all possible methods on various stages, via generation of place notation.
+In particular, it touches on

+* what makes a method desirable or undesirable
+* how many methods are there for various stages and constraints
+* how we can generate methods by enumeration of place notation

+We delve into the maths of method enumeration, and identify some of the concepts in mathematics which method enumeration neatly maps onto.

+If you're not a ringer or a mathematician, this article might not particularly knead your dough.

 ## Glossary

-In this article, by 'method' I'm referring to place notation which represents a lead (or a six or block etc) of a method.
+In this article, when I mention 'method' I'm referring to place notation (PN) which represents a lead (or a six or block etc) of a method.
+I don't address calls or splicing in this article.

+The term 'place notation' refers to a string like `x.14.x.16`.
+There's no standard term for a single row's information inside the PN, so I'll use the term *notate*.
+So `x`, `14`, and `16` are notates inside the PN `x.14.x.16`.

+## Standard place notation

+In this article I use only *standard place notation*, by which I mean:

+* use only `'x'` to mean 'all swap'
+* every notate is separated by `'.'`, even if you have an `'x'` on one side (so you'd write `'x.16'`, rather than `x16`)
+* every place made for a notate is explicit.
+So on stage 6, the notate `1` is avoided: we write `16` instead.
+And on odd stages, you'd never write `'x'`.

+## Well-formed methods

+When generating methods, if the PN is not *well-formed*, we're not interested in considering it and should discount it as soon as possible.

+A method is **not** well-formed for any of these reasons^[And by well-formed I don't mean any higher-level judgements like "this looks like a nice method to ring" or "it is symmetrical" or "it is in the plain bob lead head group" etc.]:

+* its PN is repetetive: it is made from a smaller piece of PN repeated one or more times.
+* it contains a notate repeated immediately^[Don't forget to consider the wrap-around point (first and last parts of the PN) when looking for immediately repeated notates].
+This makes the method trivially false.

+So to illustrate:

+Whereas `x.12.x.16` is a well-formed method, `x.14.x.14` is not, since it is `x.14` repeated once.

+`x.x.14.18` isn't well formed because it contains an immediate repeat of `x`.

+`12.58.x.12` isn't well formed because it contains an immediate repeat of `12` at the wrap-around.

 ## Equivelant methods

 If we generate a collection of methods, we'll find that although they're distinct in terms of place notation, a lot of them will be the same method for all intents and purposes.
 This is usually because one or more of the following are true:

-1. one method has the reverse place notation of the other (example: x.12.34.16 and 16.34.12.x)
+1. one method has the reverse place notation of the other (example: `x.12.34.16` and `16.34.12.x`)
-2. one method has place notation which is just a rotation of another (example: x.12.34.16 and 12.34.16.x)
+2. one method has place notation which is just a rotation of another (example: `x.12.34.16` and `34.16.x.12`)

-When either (or both) of the above are true for two methods, we say they are *equivalent* methods.
-We consider them to be duplicates, and we are usually not interested in seeing duplicates when generating methods.
+When any of the above are true for two methods, we say they are *equivalent* methods.
+We consider them to be duplicates of each other, and we are usually not interested in counting duplicates when generating methods.
+But which of the duplicates do we keep?
+See the next section.

 ## Canonical form of a method

-In order to help with removing duplicate methods during method generation, it's useful to have a way to convert a method's place notation $M$ to a *canonical form*[^1] of place notation $M_c$.
+In order to help with removing duplicate methods during method generation, it's useful to have a way to convert a method's place notation $M$ to a *canonical form*^[Algorithmic aside: canonical form is useful because it reduces runtime complexity in comparing methods to each other, e.g. de-duplicating a collection of methods] of place notation $M_c$.
 We want the canonical form to meet these conditions:

 1. $M$ and $M_c$ are *equivelant* (note: we will see that $M = M_c$ when $M$ is already in canonical form by chance)
 2. any methods equivalent to $M$ will also have canonical form $M_c$